TinyTinni/SteamServerUpdater/README.md

 #How to use?
 You need a "ServerInfo.ini" file providing some information.
 You can find an example in the current repo.
-Please take into account, that error handling is not yet implemented.
-Thats means, it will crash if some paths provided are wrong.
 Every instance of the SteamServerUpdater can only run one server instance.
 This might change in the future.

 #How Does it Work?